Fineco Bank Review | Platform, Fees, Pros, and Cons

 In addition, Fineco Bank gives traders access to CFDs for several major indices around the world, including the S&P 500, NASDAQ, and FTSE 100.
 Note that these CFDs, like stock CFDs, are commission-free but do come with added spreads.
 Importantly, the brokerage also enables options trading for these indices.
 Although the diversity of options offerings is limited, many online brokers don’t offer options trading at all.

-Traders at Fineco Bank also get access to thousands of bonds.
+Traders at Fineco Bank also get access to thousands of UK bonds.
 The brokerage offers trading on the Euronext, MOT, HI-MTF, and EuroTLX exchanges only, though, so you’re mostly limited to trading European bonds rather than UK or US bonds,

 Fineco Bank’s support for commodity trading is extremely limited.
 The platform only offers CFD trading for gold and light crude oil.